elvisjosephshibu/Circle-Detection/README.md

 # Circle-Detection

+I am doing the work in Google Colab and opencv library for solving this problem.

 •	First I downloaded the sample_images folder and uploaded to my google drive.
 •	For accessing the folder in the drive, we have to mount the drive with the colab.